 - Av 7 – Babylonians carried away captive the elite of the inhabitants of Jerusalem into exile.
 The poor and unskilled were left behind.

-- Av 9 – The Roman Army set fire to and destroyed the Second Holy Temple in Jerusalem, stealing all the temple vessels and the treasury.
+- Av 9 – Second Holy Temple destroyed by the Romans, stealing all the temple vessels and the treasury.

-- Av 10 – Some elders of Yisrael came to the prophet Ezekiel to inquire of The Almighty.
+- Av 10 – Some elders of Yisrael came to the prophet Ezekiel to inquire of YAH.